 What is the difference between a river and a creek?

-Rivers are generally regarded as being larger than a creek but there is no other difference with regard to their place in the water cycle, their meandering or their journey to the sea.
+Rivers are generally regarded as being larger than a creek but there is no other difference with regard to their place in the water cycle; their meandering or their journey to the sea.
 Rivers are simply large creeks.
 There are many names for creeks that are given for various reasons.
 Those include brooks, streams, rivulets, runs, rills, licks and branches.
 A spring usually refers to a waterway coming up from the ground or from the side of a hill or mountain.

 Why do rivers flood?